Virtuant/hadoop-admin-2019/docs/phoenix-indexes.md

-## Lab: Indexes and Secondary Indexes in Phoenix/HBase
+## Indexes and Secondary Indexes in Phoenix/HBase

 **Objective**: Use Phoenix to create indexes on HBase and see the performance.